-The only medication I will give is for severe allergies, asthma, or seizures.
+The only medication I will give is for severe allergies, asthma, seizures, or other life threatening illness.
 These medications must be in its original container with a prescription label containing the child's name, date, exact dosage, doctor's name, number of times and route to be given.
 There will also need to be an action plan from the doctor saying when to give the medication based on symptoms.
 These medications will be kept in an emergency bag out of children's reach, so be sure you give it to me and not leave it in the child's belongings.
 You must fill out a form stating the medication that will be given and I will complete the form with the times I give the child the medication if needed.
+Extra training may also be required so please give enough notice so we can discuss arrangements for care and training.

 When taking your child to the doctor, be sure to ask them to give medication that can be given once or twice a day.
-This way you can give it around child care times.
-Children must remain out of care for 24 hours after the first dose of an antibiotic.
+This way you can give it around child care times (before and after care).
+Children must remain out of care for 24 hours after the first dose of any antibiotic or prescription.

 I can use over the counter products such as teething ointments, sunscreen, bug repellent, and diaper rash ointments (to prevent diaper rash).
 There is a form for these products that must be signed and filled out once a year or when an item changes, such as brand or expiration date.
-I will provide sunscreen, bug repellent, and diaper rash ointments.
-The brands will be listed on the form.
+I will provide sunscreen, bug repellent, and diaper rash ointments, if you choose.
+The brands will be listed on the admission form.
+By initialing you are agreeing to the brands listed being used.
+If you prefer a brand not be used, mark a line through it and initial close to it to indicate you do not want that particular brand used for your child.
+I have added A&D diaper ointment for those who can't use ointments with zinc oxide.
+As often as possible I will provide the most natural I can find and brands that don't require a doctor's note for under 6 months, but this may not always be possible.
+This past year it has proven to be hard to find these items, and even diapers at a reasonable cost, so if something different is purchased, you will be asked to initial the new brand on your child's admission forms before they are used.

 Care will be denied if immunizations aren't kept up to date or if a current affidavit isn't on file.
-Be sure to give me updated immunization records and affidavits to keep your child's file current.
+Be sure to give me updated immunization records and affidavits to keep your child's file current or care will have to be denied.
+This is also a reminder that it is your responsibility to stay on top of your child's immunizations, not the doctor or myself.
+If for some reason your child isn't able to get an immunization until another date, I will need a statement on your doctor's letterhead for your child's file.

-A vision and hearing screening is required for all 4 years olds and older by Texas Minimum Standards, and I must report this each year.
+A vision and hearing screening is required for all 4 years olds and older by TX Minimum Standards, and I must report this each year.
 If a child is attending school, the parent must sign that the school has this documentation or submit it to me.